Centennial Revocable Living Trust Attorney

-Most importantly, a revocable living trust is a legal document signed by the trust maker and trustee.
-Furthermore, it lists the property assigned to the trust, the trustee, and the name of the beneficiaries of the property held by the trust after the trustee dies.
+A revocable living trust is a legal document signed by the trust maker and trustee.
+It lists the property assigned to the trust, the trustee, and the name of the beneficiaries of the property held by the trust after the trustee dies.
 The trustee exercises control over the property.
 Consequently, it often is the same as the trust maker until their incapacity or death.
-At Skipton Law, LLC, our Centennial revocable living trust lawyer helps clients with several aspects of estate planning, including revocable living trusts.
+At Skipton Law, LLC, our Centennial revocable living trust attorney helps clients with several aspects of estate planning, including revocable living trusts.

 Do I Need a Revocable Living Trust?